bendabin/weatherAppJava/README.md

+# Weather Application data in JavaScript

-# Gives up to date weather forecast information from around the world
+Gives accurate and up to date weather data on, from around the world on your smartphone, PC or tablet